Brunohermans/GTFS-Accessibility/README.md

 5) Clustering accesibility

 Using the 'facilites.ipynb', the houses were clustered based on the calculated distances calculated in step 4.
+The script 'Generalize_Results_To_All houses.ipynb' was used to generalize the results to all houses in the hague.

 6) Displaying results